Bata Živojinović: Personal life

 Živojinović was married to Julijana "Lula" since 1960.
 They had a daughter, Jelena, and son, Miljko, and six grandchildren.
-His wife died on December 20, 2019 aged 80.
+His wife died on 20 December 2019 aged 80.

 Živojinović was a close friend with Croatian actor Boris Dvornik until the Croatian War.
 In 1991 the two renounced each other in a series of open letters, which was a gesture often seen as symbolic of the breakup of Yugoslavia.
 In 2004 it was reported that the two men tried to reconcile.
 In 2006, the two men publicly reconciled on TV via a video link between Split and Belgrade.
 The actor said that "In the last few years there hasn't been hatred between us", and Dvornik completed the sentence "only a misunderstanding".

+He was baptized as an infant in the Serbian Orthodox Church and despite his association with communism, remained a believer until the end of his life.

 Awards and honours

 Živojinović was awarded Golden Arena for Best Actor at the Pula Film Festival, the most prestigious film award in the SFR Yugoslavia, three times: in 1965, 1967 and 1972.
+He also received Golden Arena for Best Supporting Actor once in 1962.
 He won the award for Best Actor at the 11th Moscow International Film Festival in 1979 for his role in Moment.
 In 1981 he was a member of the jury at the 12th Moscow International Film Festival.

 He was the recipient of the October Award of the City of Belgrade in 1972, and the 7th July Award of Serbia in 1981.
 In August 1993, he was awarded Life Achievement Award "Slavica".
 In 2016 he received the life achievement award Beogradski pobednik (Belgrade Victor).